 Product page visibility

 At the end of the day, you want your visitors to buy something, so make sure your product is easily accessible.
-This begins on the homepage where you should display some and any product specials you’re running (with clickable links, of course).
+This begins on the homepage where you should display some popular product options and any product specials you’re running (with clickable links, of course).

 Your navigation menu should point to clear and categorized product pages.
-For example, if you sell , you can categorize them according to download formats or themes.
+For example, if you sell digital downloads, you can categorize them according to download formats or themes.

-On this page, select font choices that distinguish different elements like the brand name, product type, price and .
+On this page, select font choices that distinguish different elements like the brand name, product type, price and inventory availability.
 The aim is to make product information easy to pick up for the user.

 Call to actions (CTAs)

-Use CTAs to nudge customers to your goods.
+Over 70% of small businesses don't have a call to action button on their website.
+CTAs point customers in the direction of your goods, often giving them the nudge they need to take the next step.
 This could come in the form of a large clickable product sale image on your homepage or be links in your blog articles or reviews.
 You can also use CTA buttons like ‘Add to cart’, ‘Buy now’, and so on.
-CTA optimization is important for website performance and .
+CTA optimization is important for website performance and retail operations.

 Content & graphic design